Concept

 Reason — the discursive, analytical mind

 Dianoia is the faculty of discursive, conceptual, analytical thinking — what modern English usually means by "mind."
-It formulates concepts, builds arguments, draws conclusions from premises, and processes information logically.
+It formulates concepts, builds arguments, draws conclusions from premises.

-This distinction matters because much of the contemplative path involves moving beyond the activity of the dianoia (which never stops talking) into the stillness of the nous (which perceives in silence).
-The Jesus Prayer, as many teachers describe it, gradually quiets the discursive mind and allows the deeper faculty to awaken.
-This is not anti-intellectualism — the tradition values reason and learning.
-It's the recognition that the deepest form of knowing is not analytical but perceptual.
+This distinction matters because much of the contemplative path involves moving beyond the activity of dianoia — which never stops talking — into the stillness of the nous, which perceives in silence.
+The Jesus Prayer gradually quiets the discursive mind and allows the deeper faculty to awaken.
+This is not anti-intellectualism.
+It is the recognition that the deepest form of knowing is not analytical but perceptual.